BIATeam/BIADocs/versioned_docs/version-V5/30-BIAToolKit/90-Templates.md

 ### Models
 Templates models corresponds to the model of data that will be used into the templates files `.tt` to generate the files for a dedicated feature.

-It must exists a model for each kind of feature to generate, and a dedicated interface for them.
+It must exist a model for each kind of feature to generate, and a dedicated interface for them.

 :::info
 - The templates models are located into the namespace `BIA.ToolKit.Applications.Templates._X_Y_Z.Models`